BuildIt-Poland/immutable-web-platform/README.md

 ### Purpose
-As I'm super passionate about `nix` and it`s ecosystem so I would like share this awesomeness on some common `ops` tasks in examples to increase adoption!
+As I'm super passionate about `nix` and it's ecosystem, I'd like share this awesomeness on some common `ops` tasks in examples to increase `nix` adoption within `buildit`.

 ### Inspiration part
 * [kubernetes in nix](https://www.youtube.com/watch?v=XgZWbrBLP4I)